Tony Marino: Professional wrestling career

-Early career (1954-1963)
+Early career (1954–1963)

 Tony Silipini was born in 1931.
 He started wrestling in 1954 near his hometown of Rochester, NY.
 He wrestled under a number of names over the years in different areas of the country.
 In Australia he was called Dino Lanza.

-World Wide Wrestling Federation (1963-1972)
+World Wide Wrestling Federation (1963–1972)

-When Marino started wrestling in the WWWF in 1963 in preliminary matches.
+Marino started wrestling in the WWWF in 1963 in preliminary matches.
 With the Batman craze sweeping the country in 1966, Marino created a wrestling version of the superhero.
 His custom outfits were created by Karl & Hildegarde's of Columbus, Ohio.
 He debuted the persona in the Buffalo, NY area and had a smaller wrestler dressed as Robin.
 Bruno Sammartino, who had purchased the promotional office in Pittsburgh, Pennsylvania, brought Marino into Pittsburgh as "Battman" and installed him as a major wrestler in the territory.
 As The Battman, Marino became a fixture and very popular wrestler on Pittsburgh's very popular Studio Wrestling TV show.
 By 1970 the Batman gimmick was phased out.